 - Heat your Le Creuset skillet or any thick bottom pan (any size would do) on low flame for about 10 minutes until pan is considerable hot, not smoking hot.

-- Spread a very think layer of oil (I use a clean kitchen towel that’s soaked in a little oil) on the skillet.
+- Spread a very thin layer of oil (I use a clean kitchen towel that’s soaked in a little oil) on the skillet.
 If your Le Creuset skillet is very seasoned, you could skip this step.

 - Using a small ladle scoop about 1/3 cup of batter, pour into the centre of the skillet and immediately drag the batter in circular motions, as you would spread a pancake / those batter.
 Spread the batter as thin as possible.

 - Leave the pancake to cook, undisturbed and uncovered for 5 seconds until bubbles appear and sprinkle crushed peanuts as needed.
 Leave to cook until golden brown on the bottom and the dough on top has all cooked.
-Use a still spatula to lift the edges and check.
+Use a spatula to lift the edges and check.
 You might need to give the edges a little nudge.

-- Just before gently lighting the cooked pancake, dot some cream corn as you’d like and add any other seeds you’d like.
+- Just before gently lifting the cooked pancake, dot some cream corn as you’d like and add any other seeds you’d like.
 If you’d prefer a cream corn base, using the back of a spoon, spread some cream corn and sprinkle some crushed peanuts now instead of Step 8.
 Cream corn helps the nuts stick on the surface.

-- Gently lift using an offset spatula/ fish turner and immediately fold while its hot to make taco shape.
+- Gently lift using an offset spatula/ fish turner and immediately fold while its hot to make a taco shape.
 If you had spread cream corn as the base, the pancake must be consumed immediately as the pancake will become soggy.